vmware-archive/PivotalMySQLWeb/README.md

 http://localhost:8080/
 ```

-Note: When connecting to a MySQL database instance ensure you JDBC URL includes a database name as shown below which
-targets the "employees" database
+Note: When connecting to a MySQL database instance ensure you JDBC URL includes a database name as shown below which e.g., targets the "employees" database

 ```
 jdbc:mysql://localhost:3306/employees